Non-vanishing of geodesic periods of automorphic forms

 and elsewhere by meromorphic continuation.
-We will be interested in the (completed) Eisenstein series with spectral parameter $\Re s=1/2$ (which is exactly what shows up in the spectral theorem) and simply refer to an \emph{Eisenstein series of weight $k$} as an automorphic form of the type $E^\ast_{k}(z,\tfrac{1}{2}+it)$ where $t\in \R $.
+Note that the unitary Eisenstein series with spectral parameter $\Re s=1/2$ are exactly the ones showing up in the spectral theorem (see \cite[Ch.\ 7]{Iw}), which we will simply refer to as \emph{Eisenstein series of weight $k$}.
+In the case $\Gamma=\PSL_2(\Z)$, we further define the \emph{completed Eisenstein series of weight $k$}: